Draft Amendment Text to R.24 and INR.24

 12. Competent authorities, and in particular law enforcement authorities, should have

-all the powers necessary to be able to obtain timely access to the basic and beneficial ownership information held by the relevant parties
+all the powers necessary to be able to obtain timely access to the basic and beneficial ownership information held by the relevant parties, including rapid and efficient access to information held or obtained by a

 13. Countries should require their company registry to provide and/or facilitate timely access by financial institutions, DNFBPs and other countries’ competent authorities to the

-public information they hold, and, at a minimum, to the basic information referred to in paragraph 4 (a) above.
+public information they hold, and, at a minimum, to the basic information referred to in paragraph 4 (a), 4 (b) and beneficial ownership information referred to in paragraph 7 above.
 Countries should also consider facilitating timely access by financial institutions and DNFBPs to information referred to in paragraph 4(b) above and to beneficial ownership information held pursuant to paragraph 7 above, as well as

 D. Obstacles to transparency

-14. Countries should take measures to prevent the misuse of bearer shares and bearer share warrants
+14. Countries should take measures to prevent and mitigate the risk of the misuse of bearer shares and bearer share warrants

 , for example

-by applying one or more of the following mechanisms
+; and, for any existing bearer shares and bearer share warrants, by applying one or more of the following mechanisms within a reasonable timeframe

 (a) prohibiting them

-immobilising them by requiring them to be held with a regulated financial institution or professional intermediary
+(b) immobilising them by requiring them to be held with a regulated financial institution or professional intermediary, with timely access to the beneficial ownership information of the bearer shares and bearer share warrants by the company and competent authorities; and

-requiring holders of bearer instruments to notify the company, and the company to record their identity
+(c) During the period before (a) or (b) is completed, requiring holders of bearer instruments to notify the company, and the company to verify and record their identity as part of information held under 7 (a) before any rights associated therewith can be exercised.

-15. Countries should take measures to prevent the misuse of nominee shareholding and nominee directors,
+15. Countries should take measures to prevent and mitigate the risk of the misuse of nominee shareholding and nominee directors,

 for example by applying one or more of the following mechanisms